nickoala/pnpi/README.md

 ```
 $ sudo systemctl enable pnpi.path
 ```
+Reboot to confirm.

 ## Q&A

-#### I've plugged in the Pi, but the Phone/App never reacts.
-I'm sure Pi is powered on.
+1. **I've plugged in the Pi, but the Phone/App never reacts.
+I'm sure Pi is powered on.**

    Check if Phone is charging ...

    If it is not:

    - **The USB cable connecting Pi and Phone may not be fully plugged in.**

    If it is:

    - A USB cable usually includes two pairs of wires: one for passing power, one for passing data.
 Some cables only have the power pair.
 For Plug n Pi to work, **the USB cable connecting Pi and Phone must have data wires.**

    - If Pi is under-voltage, it may not be able to enumerate USB devices properly (although it can still charge the phone somewhat). **Try using a better power adapter and a better power cable to power the Pi.**

-#### App keeps disconnecting from Pi, for no apparent reason.
+2. **App keeps disconnecting from Pi, for no apparent reason.**

    A sign that Pi may be under-voltage. **Try using a better power adapter and a better power cable to power the Pi.**

-#### App keeps telling me "Plug n Pi Server is not enabled on Pi".
-But I'm sure it's enabled.
+3. **App keeps telling me "Plug n Pi Server is not enabled" or something like that.
+But I'm sure it's enabled.**

-- **Try removing all USB attachments from Pi, then re-plug Phone to Pi.** When more than one USB devices are plugged in, Pi does not know which one is the Phone.
+   - **Try removing all USB attachments from Pi, then re-plug Phone to Pi.**
+     When more than one USB devices are plugged in, Pi does not know which one is the Phone.
 It queries each device in turn.
 Most USB devices give a definite answer, but some USB dongles confuse the Pi.

-- For some reason, Phone may be unable to switch to Android accessory mode.
-  **Try re-starting Phone.**
+   - Another possibility is, for some reason, Phone cannot switch to Android Accessory Mode. **Try re-starting Phone.**

-#### App is showing Pi's IP address(es) and SSH is turned on, but I still can't SSH in!
+4. **App is showing Pi's IP address(es) and SSH is turned on, but I still can't SSH in!**

    Remember, **your computer has to be on the same LAN with Pi** for the IP address(es) to be useful.

-#### Do I lose the ability to transfer files between Phone and Pi?
+5. **When using Plug n Pi, do I lose the ability to transfer files between Phone and Pi over USB?**

    Yes.
-To transfer files, Phone and Pi have to be on MTP.
-Plug n Pi forces them to leave MTP and talk on Android Open Accessory Protocol.
-To be able to transfer files again, Plug n Pi Server has to be disabled.
+To transfer files, Phone and Pi have to be on MTP, but Plug n Pi forces them to use Android Open Accessory Protocol.
+To be able to transfer files over USB, you can disable Plug n Pi Server on Raspberry Pi, or try a simple workaround as follows.

+   Plug n Pi Server is designed to talk to one Phone at a time.
+The first Phone plugged in gets switched to Android Accessory Mode.
+The second Phone plugged in, however, stays on MTP and should be able to transfer files with Pi.